psonnera/cgm-remote-monitor/README.md

 ## Nightscout API

 The Nightscout API enables direct access to your data without the need for Mongo access.

+Nightscout provides multiple API versions:

+- **API v1** - The original REST API.
 You can find CGM data in `/api/v1/entries`, Care Portal Treatments in `/api/v1/treatments`, and Treatment Profiles in `/api/v1/profile`.
 The server status and settings are available from `/api/v1/status.json`.

-By default the `/entries` and `/treatments` APIs limit results to the the most recent 10 values from the last 2 days.
-You can get many more results, by using the `count`, `date`, `dateString`, and `created_at` parameters, depending on the type of data you're looking for.
+By default the `/entries` and `/treatments` APIs limit results to the most recent 10 values from the last 2 days.
+You can get many more results by using the `count`, `date`, `dateString`, and `created_at` parameters.

+- **API v2** - Available at `/api/v2` for summary and notification data.

+- **API v3** - Modern REST API available at `/api/v3` with enhanced security and OpenAPI 3.0 specification.
+Provides lightweight, secured interface for T1D treatment data exchange.

+### API Documentation

-Once you've installed Nightscout, you can access API documentation by loading `/api-docs/` URL in your instance.
+Once you've installed Nightscout, you can access API documentation:

+- **API v1 docs**: `/api-docs/` - Swagger documentation for the original API
+- **API v3 docs**: `/api3-docs/` - OpenAPI 3.0 documentation for the modern REST API

 #### Example Queries